thrashr888/jenngen/README.md

 ## TODO

 - [ ] Add quality examples for more languages and file formats
-- [ ] I'm pretty sure there's bugs with npx and the JennGen folders
+- [ ] I'm pretty sure there's bugs with npx and the JennGen folders because the cwd confuses me
-- [ ] Add a way to serve the output folder
+- [ ] Add a way to serve the output folder without watching.
+I think we're double watching and reloading.
 - [ ] `npx jenngen` should output the help text
 - [ ] Use JennGen to generate a website for GitHub Pages
 - [ ] Record a demo video for the readme, website, and Twitter
+- [ ] Support website layouts.
+Maybe a `_layout.html` file?